laravel/docs/routing.md

 <a name="throwing-404-errors"></a>
 ## Throwing 404 Errors

 There are two ways to manually trigger a 404 error from a route.
-First, you may use the `abort` helper:
+First, you may use the `abort` helper.
+The `abort` helper simply throws a `Symfony\Component\HttpFoundation\Exception\HttpException` with the specified status code:

 	abort(404);

-The `abort` helper simply throws a `Symfony\Component\HttpFoundation\Exception\HttpException` with the specified status code.

 Secondly, you may manually throw an instance of `Symfony\Component\HttpKernel\Exception\NotFoundHttpException`.